Lawrence Gwozdz: Teaching

-His annotated translation of the book Das Saxophon by Jaap Kool from German into English was published by Egon Publishers Ltd (Herts, England) in 1987.

 Sax-Chamber Orchestra

 The Sax-Chamber Orchestra is an ensemble of eleven saxophonists founded by Gwozdz in the 1980s.
 Under Gwozdz's baton, they have been active in promoting the saxophone as a concert medium for over twenty years.
 The S-CO has premiered several large works composed specifically for them, and have showcased these compositions at venues such as the World Saxophone Congress.
 The ensemble, whose musicians are auditioned yearly, all play using mouthpieces constructed from Adolphe Sax's original patents.
 The Sax-Chamber Orchestra comprises typical members of the saxophone family (soprano, alto, tenor, baritone) as well as the less common sopranino and bass saxophones.